rsjethani/rsling/README.md

-# rsling
 [![GoDoc](https://pkg.go.dev/badge/github.com/rsjethani/rsling.svg)](https://pkg.go.dev/github.com/rsjethani/rsling)

+# Overview
 rsling is a Go HTTP client library for creating and sending API requests.

 rslings store HTTP Request properties to simplify sending requests and decoding responses.
 Check [usage](#usage) or the [examples](examples) to learn how to compose a rsling into your API client.

 **Fair Notice:** rsling started its life as a normal fork of the already popular and awesome [sling](https://github.com/dghubble/sling).
-However overtime I noticed for some reason PRs like this and this etc. were not being entertained at all for unknown reasons hence I decided to make this repo into a hard/detached fork and go my separate way so that exciting new features and improvements can be added without hinderance.
+However overtime I noticed for some reason PRs like [this](https://github.com/dghubble/sling/pull/73) and [this](https://github.com/dghubble/sling/pull/85) etc. were not being entertained at all for unknown reasons hence I decided to make this repo into a hard/detached fork and go my separate way so that exciting new features and improvements can be added without hinderance.
 Having said that I would like to give a big thanks to the contributors and owners of the sling repository because without them this package could not have existed.

 ### Features
 * Method Setters: Get/Post/Put/Patch/Delete/Head
 * Add or Set Request Headers
 * Base/Path: Extend a rsling for different endpoints